Vedant-Chaudhari/StackMeet/README.md

 1. Register or login to your account
 2. From the home page, enter a meeting code to join
 3. Share the meeting code with others to invite them
-4. Use the controls to manage audio, video, screen share and chat
+4. Use the controls to manage audio, video, screen share and chats

 ## Author